Glasgow on a budget

 Music

 Music is all around in Glasgow, the UK's first UNESCO City of Music.
-A not-to-be-missed Scottish experience in Glasgow is an evening in a cosy pub listening to traditional musicians jamming.
-The best spot for this is in Finnieston, where you can enjoy live music over a whisky at the likes of The Ben Nevis Bar, Islay Inn and Park Bar.
+A not-to-be-missed Scottish experience in Glasgow is an evening in a cosy pub listening to traditional musicians.
+The best spot for this is in Finnieston, where you can enjoy live music at The Ben Nevis Bar, Islay Inn and Park Bar.

-From blues music at The Howlin' Wolf to jazz sessions at Blue Arrow Jazz Bar, from trad nights over sharing plates at Stravaigin to beats from the DJ at Red Sky Bar, there are lots of free live music sessions to enjoy across the city.
-Visit our bars in Glasgow with free live music for details on each of these and more!
+From blues music at The Howlin' Wolf to trad nights at Stravaigin, there are lots of free live music sessions to enjoy across the city.
+Visit our bars in Glasgow with free live music for details on each of these and more.

 Cinema and theatre

-For cinema lovers, the Glasgow Film Theatre does deals throughout the week, such as their £6.50 tickets before 5pm on Fridays and their pay-what-you-decide screening every second Monday.
+For cinema lovers, the Glasgow Film Theatre does deals throughout the week.
+They have £6.50 tickets before 5pm on Fridays and pay-what-you-decide screening every second Monday.
 Check out glasgowfilm.org for what's on.

-From independent to blockbuster, you can expect luxury recliner seats at the Vue cinema at St. Enoch Centre, which have an £8.99 price for any film at any time.
+From independent to blockbuster, expect luxury recliner seats at the Vue cinema at St. Enoch Centre.
+From £8.99, you can enjoy a film at any time.
 They also run family deals at the weekends.
 Visit myvue.com for listings.

 For theatre, try out A Play, A Pie and A Pint at the beautiful Oran Mor in the west end.
-Not only will you enjoy an original play but you'll get your lunch included in the ticket price, which is £16.50 during the week (£14 on Wednesdays).
+Enjoy an original play and lunch for £18.50 during the week (£16 on Wednesdays).
 Visit playpiepint.com for what's on.

 Culture in the neighbourhoods

-Platform arts centre, Glasgow Women's Library and The Glad Cafe are 3 community venues that programme responsibly priced cultural events that have reach beyond their neighbourhoods.
+Platform Arts Centre, Glasgow Women's Library and The Glad Cafe are 3 community venues that organise budget friendly cultural events.
 Check out what's on at Platform's website, visit womenslibrary.org and visit gladcafe.co.uk.

 Also, check out our what's on section and tick free events or search for a certain price range to find out what's coming up soon.